Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Jersey City, accounting for 49.03% of the city's housing units.
 Other types of housing that are prevalent in Jersey City include duplexes, homes converted to apartments or other small apartment buildings ( 35.42%), single-family detached homes ( 8.12%), and a few row houses and other attached homes ( 7.26%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Jersey City is dominated by renter-occupied one, two, or no bedrooms apartments.
 71.74% of Jersey City's dwellings are rentals.